 Let’s face it, the majority of employees in your organization are not IT experts.
 They cannot know everything there is to know about protecting the business from cyber-attacks.
 However, they can be alert and aware of best practices.
 By offering continuous employee cyber security training, you can strengthen your first line of defense.
 But the first step is gauging your employee’s current knowledge, so you know where to start in employee cybersecurity training.
 Reach out for a free security and risk assessment to see where your business is currently vulnerable to cyber-attacks.

 What Cybersecurity Threats Are My Employees Facing?

 50% of internet users receive at least one phishing email a day, all it takes is one click on a malicious attachment for your business to then be hit with ransomware.
 Your employees must know the steps to take when it comes to spotting a phishing email, the days of bad grammar and misspelled words are over.
 Today, phishing emails look legitimate making it easy for hackers to lure victims.
 According to Return Path, 97% of people in the world cannot identify a phishing email.
 Unless you are confident in the ability of your employees to spot a phishing email, you are vulnerable to cybercriminals.

 What is a business email compromise or BEC attack?
 BEC attacks are geared to trick unsuspecting employees.
 Hackers will impersonate CEOs or any other members of management in hopes of tricking employees to wire transfer money, purchase gift cards, or worse.
 Hackers will research the company’s structure so they know exactly who they are targeting in the attack.

 Training your employees for cyber security turns them into a human firewall that will increase the overall security maturity of your business.
+Hopefully this article answers all of your questions about training your employees for cyber security.
 If you’d like to learn more about our continuous cybersecurity program give us a call today at (479) 434-1400 or shoot us an email email@example.com